An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale

 \subsection{Pre-training Data Requirements}

 The \oursfull performs well when pre-trained on a large JFT-300M dataset.
 With fewer inductive biases for vision than ResNets, how crucial is the dataset size?
 We perform two series of experiments.

 First, we pre-train \oursabbrv{} models on datasets of increasing size: \imagenet, ImageNet-21k, and JFT-300M.
-To get the best possible performance on the smaller datasets, we optimize three regularization parameters~-- weight decay, dropout, and label smoothing.
+To boost the performance on the smaller datasets, we optimize three basic regularization parameters~-- weight decay, dropout, and label smoothing.
 Figure~\ref{fig:imagenet_imagenet21k_jft} shows the results after fine-tuning to \imagenet (results on other datasets are shown in Table~\ref{tbl:imagenet_imagenet21k_jft})\footnote{Note that the \imagenet pre-trained models are also fine-tuned, but again on \imagenet.
 This is because the resolution increase during fine-tuning improves the performance.}.
-Figure~\ref{fig:imagenet_imagenet21k_jft} contains the results of fine-tuning on \imagenet.
-When pre-trained on the smallest dataset, \imagenet, \oursabbrv{}-Large models underperform compared to \oursabbrv{}-Base models, despite heavy regularization.
-However, with ImageNet-21k pre-training, their performances are similar.
+When pre-trained on the smallest dataset, \imagenet, \oursabbrv{}-Large models underperform compared to \oursabbrv{}-Base models, despite (moderate) regularization.
+With ImageNet-21k pre-training, their performances are similar.
 Only with JFT-300M, do we see the full benefit of larger models.
 Figure~\ref{fig:imagenet_imagenet21k_jft} also shows the performance region spanned by BiT models of different sizes.
-The BiT CNNs outperform \oursabbrv{} on \imagenet (despite regularization optimization), but with the larger datasets, \oursabbrv{} overtakes.
+The BiT CNNs outperform \oursabbrv{} on \imagenet, but with the larger datasets, \oursabbrv{} overtakes.